dreamcatcher-tech/network/ideas/Coops/LawMachine/LawMachine.md

 ### Record your interactions with your lawyer
 Use this as a secure whiteroom for yourself.
 Invite your lawyer to join.
 Or a compatible lawyer from the services directory, like xero.
 Provides AI advice on documents, help with drafting, fact checks things, breaks out checks into blocks

+## Misc
+Make a tool specifically designed to handle troublesome lawyers, like many of the employment lawyers that cause undue stress for employers.
+Lets employers pool together to stop these bad actors, and still ensures staff have a fair process.
+Ideally would invite staff to begin the process themselves.
+Cheaper to have AI settle disputes than get lawyers involved.

+Burstable workforces would have this built in, so the company would be helped to be in compliance much cheaper.